 Most children follow a similar developmental timeline when their teeth begin to erupt.
 As your child’s teeth begin to emerge, we strongly encourage you to take good care of their teeth and mouth, as the primary teeth help your child to speak and enunciate properly, encourage correct jaw development, promote good chewing habits and nutrition and aid in the spacing and alignment of the adult teeth later on.
 Our dentists and team will be happy to help you learn the best ways to care for your child’s teeth.
-If you have any questions or would like to make an appointment for your child with Dr. Murray and our peditric dentist, Dr. Greene, please contact our office today.
+If you have any questions or would like to make an appointment for your child with our peditric dentist, Dr. Greene, please contact our office today.

 Your child’s baby teeth actually begin developing before they are born, and typically begin to erupt through the gum line between the ages of six and nine months.
 By age three, most children have their full set of 20 primary teeth.
 We recommend that you schedule your child’s first dental appointment about six months after their first tooth erupts, or no later than their first birthday.